waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Turn 27838: Arrived at (26, 15).
 Walking around the island to trigger cutscene.
 - Systematic Patrol: (26, 15) -> (27, 14) -> (28, 15) -> (29, 15) -> (30, 15).
 - Observation: Suicune not currently in Map Objects.
 Expecting scripted spawn.
+- Turn 27843: Attempted sighting at Route 42 (26, 15).
+No cutscene triggered after walking over the coordinates.
+Moving to Route 36 to check for sighting there.
+- Path: Fly to Ecruteak City -> Walk south to Route 36 Sudowoodo spot.